neondatabase/postgres-sample-dbs/README.md

 ### Chinook database

-Chinook digital media store database (11 tables, 2280 KB)
+Chinook digital media store database (11 tables, 2.3 MB)

 Navigate to the directory where you cloned the repository or downloaded the dump file, and run the following command: